 Once completed in late February 2020, we had to make one more trip for the final installation.
 On March 11th, COVID - 19 was declared a global pandemic , producing another set of challenges: maintaining strict health protocols while traveling and working when most things were closing in Calgary and Edmonton.
 We managed to find a window of time in mid-March to make the trip and get the job done.
 Two staff traveled in separate vehicles, stayed in different rooms, and practiced social distancing throughout the installation.
 Using an anchor system we developed in our shop, good old PL Premium, and the original templating benches we built, we had the installation completed in five hours.
 We let it cure overnight, removed the benches the next day.
 Immediately, there was interest among the employees who were still working on finishing the Library's more extensive renovation project.
 "How did you do that?"
 Was a common question that morning.

 Of course...we can't share all of our secrets!

 Who's writing it?
 Why are they writing it?
 Why should potential readers pay attention to the people writing it?
 Introduce it in a few sentences, and maybe add a picture of the primary authors.

-Exhibit Studio is a full-service trade show display company based in Calgary, Alberta.
-We are committed to designing, printing, and fabrication of portable, modular, and custom-built displays for a trade show, office, retail and outdoor environments.
+Exhibit Studio is a full-service display company based in Calgary, Alberta.
+We are committed to designing, printing, and fabrication of portable, modular, and custom-built displays for trade shows, office, retail, branded environments, outdoor events and experiential marketing activations.